 Tegan and Sara, the Canadian folk pop twin sister duo, have been performing together for almost 20 years and making records for nearly 15.
 With six studio releases under their belt, floating mostly between indie folk and rock, the sisters' seventh record (Heartthrob, released on January 29, 2013) takes them head on into a commercialized pop sound.

 During his TD Jazz Lab at the Manitoba Music Conservatory, Lucky Peterson played to the people.
 Taking requests and telling tales, the Buffalo bluesman gave a preview of his storied career.
 Joined by his wife Tamara, Peterson encouraged audience participation through a number of classics and standards.
-He even threw in the occasional contemporary piece for good measure.

 "Jazz is not just a genre of music," announced Steve Kirby.

 The Manitoba bassist had Juss Jazz packed elbow-to-elbow while his hot quartet ended their set.
 As the evening unwound, venues facilitated genre-spanning performances all under the Jazz Festival banner.
-But as Kirby emphasized in a full-blooded jazz club performance, it was all in the spirit of the event.

 "I'm so sorry, this is not jazz," proclaimed a flustered patron to his table.